 If the server is set to the STANDALONE state, it will not keep all transactions logs since the time that the Primary lost contact with the Secondary.
-Without complete transaction logs, of course, you cannot synchronize your system merely by connecting the Primary to the Secondary and allowing the Secondary to "catch up" by reading old logs.
+Without complete transaction logs, you cannot synchronize your system merely by connecting the Primary to the Secondary and allowing the Secondary to "catch up" by reading old logs.
 You will have to copy the entire database from the Primary to the Secondary by using the copy or netcopy command.
-These commands are described later.